 Drinking or taking drugs can be a way of numbing or distracting from difficult feelings or thoughts.
 But while it might sometimes feel like this brings short-term relief, it can make the problem worse over the long-term.

 Taking drugs with certain medications comes with a risk of serious side effects.
 Encourage your young person to talk to the GP about this when their medication is prescribed, so they understand the risks.
 If you’re worried about this, you can speak to the GP yourself.
-You can also find more information on our medication pages.
+You can also find more information on our medication guides.

 How can I talk to my child about alcohol and drugs?